SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

+As visualized in Fig.~\ref{fig:tci_vis}, which overlays channel features on their corresponding images, different channels exhibit highly varied activation patterns.
+While some share similar or complementary responses (row 1), others capture distinctly different information (row 2).
+This observation suggests a potential way to enhance vessel-specific features for segmentation.
+Prior methods typically attempt this by simply re-weighting channels using predefined attention modules.
+However, these approaches fail to facilitate direct interaction between channels, thereby limiting the fusion of different features.

-Inspired by~\cite{li2022dual}, we hypothesis channel relationships are graph-structured and introduce a topological channel interaction (TCI) module to enhance vessel-specific responses, as illustrated in Fig.~\ref{fig:graph}.
-Graph neural networks (GNNs) are widely utilized to lean features of graph-structured data.
-Given a graph $\mathcal{G}=\left(V, E\right)$ and its adjacent matrix $\bm{A}$, the output of a GNN can be formulated as follows~\cite{kipf2016semi}:
+Inspired by~\cite{li2022dual}, this study overcomes this limitation by formulating the channel relationships as a graph.
+Building upon this, a graph-based channel interaction (GCI) module is introduced, as illustrated in Fig.~\ref{fig:graph}.
+It enables direct information exchange among channel nodes, thereby more effectively fusing features and suppressing noise.
+Graph neural networks (GNNs) are widely utilized to learn features of graph-structured data.
+Given a graph $\mathcal{G}=\left(V, E\right)$ and its adjacency matrix $\bm{A}$, the output of a GNN can be formulated as follows~\cite{kipf2016semi}: